-The Barnes Montessori Nursery was founded by Celine Argent (later became Madame Jolivet Gerber) and Debbie Chadbon (later Mrs Pitt) in the summer of 1969 at the Shoreline Building (near the Depot restaurant site) at the end of White Hart Lane in Barnes.
+The Barnes Montessori Nursery was founded by Celine Argent (later became Madame Jolivet Gerber) and Debbie Chadbon (later Mrs Pitt) in the summer of 1969 at the Shoreline Building (near the Rick Stein Restaurant, formerly the Depot) at the end of White Hart Lane in Barnes.

 The school started with approximately 12 children and by the Autumn Term increased to 25 children.
 After three years Debbie Pitt decided to move on and Celine Argent continued with the venture.

-The school is one of the longest established nursery schools in the area and has grown to 50 pupils.
+The school is one of the longest established nursery schools in the Borough and has grown to 50 pupils.
 It is grateful for the well-established relationship with the Barnes Sports Club, which both School and Club believe is of benefit to the local community at large.
-Our children are fortunate to have a large green field by the school, where they have the freedom to play and explore under supervision and enjoy the “outdoors”.
+Our children are fortunate to have a large green field by the school, where they have the freedom to play, explore and have fun in a nurturing environment.

-We have a hidden treasure in the Leg O’Mutton and Reservoir.
-The children regularly go for walks and admire its natural beauty – flora and fauna.
+We have a hidden treasure in the Leg O’Mutton and Reservoir area.
+The children also go for walks and admire its natural beauty – flora and fauna.

 Anne-Marie True (Principal since 1987)